Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

-# IT IS IMPORTANT TO RAD ALL THE DESCRIPTION BEFORE INSTALLING
+# IT IS IMPORTANT TO READ THE DESCRIPTION BEFORE INSTALLING
 # Dell Latitude 7490 Hackintosh EFI
-# macOS 11.x Ventura via Helliport=For internet module
+# MacOS 11.x Ventura via Helliport=For Internet Module

 ## History
 This project is all alone developed by me.
 I took me 11 months to make the efi.
 I have been using this hackintosh for a long time, and it works well on my laptop.
 Every think works flawlessly.
-You can show your support to me by sponsoring me.
+You can show your support by sponsoring me.
 It will indeed be a sign of appreciation.

-Note: This efi is made on basis odf dell latitude e7490.
-This can also be used with similar specs dell laptops.
+Note: This efi is made on basis of dell latitude e7490.
+This can also be used with similar spec dell laptop.

 ## IMPORTANT NOTE (VERY IMPORTANT AT BOOTING PROCESS AFTER MacOS IS INSTALLED)
 Note: When laptop is turned on don't press any keyboard key or button.
 At Apple logo when the loading bar is at half press Fn+PrtSCR(located next to F12 key).